penguinsketch/Automated-Log-Management-Security-Auditing-System/README.md

 * `LOG_FILE="/home/admint/audit_report.txt"`                  : Defines the path where the audit report file will be saved.
 * `echo "---Security Audit Start at $(date) ---" > $LOG_FILE` : Creates the report file and records the exact start date and time.
 * `echo "Status: Monitoring active" >> $LOG_FILE`             : Appends the current system monitoring status to the end of the file.

+**Making the Script Executable**
+To run the script, you need to change its file permissions using the `chmod` command: chmod +x security_audit.sh

+**Note:** Using `chmod +x` grants executable permissions to the file, allowing the system to run it as a program.
+Use code with caution.